The Nature-Based Difference

 Let’s Go Outside!

-Elachee's Nature K-1 students spend more than 50-percent of their school day outdoors!
-With a 1:10 teacher/student ratio, we provide educational experiences in the classroom and in outdoor settings to encourage natural curiosity and respect for the natural world.
+Elachee's Nature K-1 students spend more than three hours of their instructional day outdoors!
+With a 1:10 teacher/student ratio, this nature school provides educational experiences in the classroom and in outdoor settings to encourage curiosity and respect for the natural world.
 ABOUT OUR SCHOOL

 Children enrolled in the Nature K-1 class receive instruction specially developed to meet all State of Georgia educational standards while utilizing Elachee’s natural settings and multiple outdoor classroom areas.
 Emphasizing purposeful and productive play experiences, this holistic approach promotes physical, social, emotional and intellectual growth for these young children.
 OUR PHILOSOPHY